utrori/nanopore/README.md

 ```

 ### Dorado methylation analysis
-First, prepare a .bam called by Dorado and a .bam mapped to rDNA with minimap2 (after converting Dorado .bam to .fastq file by samtools fastq).
+First, prepare a .bam called by Dorado and a .bam mapped to rDNA with minimap2 (after converting Dorado output .bam to .fastq file by samtools fastq).